-Why Choose Our UK Visa Appeal & Judicial Review Services?
+Why Choose Our UK Visa Refusal Appeal & Judicial Review Services?

-UK Visa Appeal and Judicial Review - What You Need to Know?
+UK Visa Rejection Appeal and Judicial Review - What You Need to Know?

 Since 2013, the United Kingdom only considers visa rejection appeals on the grounds of human rights.
-For instance, if the rejection of your visa application invokes human right such as ‘the right to family life’ then your appeal against visa rejection will be considered.
-Not all visa application invokes human rights.
-If you do not find the reasons for rejection acceptable, and your application does not invoke human rights –it is time for judicial review.
+For instance, if the rejection of your visa application involves human right such as ‘the right to family life’ then your appeal against visa rejection will be considered.
+If you do not find the reasons for rejection acceptable, and your application does not involve human rights –it is the time for judicial review.

 Our leading immigration experts are well versed with the Immigration Rules to ensure that applications are executed properly and if there are any issues, detailed representations can be made to mitigate the circumstances.
 If you are inside the UK and your application for extension of stay in the UK has been refused, you can appeal to the First Tier Tribunal against the refusal of such application within 14 days after the date the refusal letter was sent to you by the Home Office, UK Visas & Immigration (UKVI).

 If you are outside the UK and your application for entry clearance (UK visa) is refused by the Entry Clearance Officer (ECO), you can appeal to the First Tier Tribunal within 28 days of the receipt of the notice of refusal from the Entry Clearance Officer (ECO).
 This is usually known as an entry clearance appeal.

 On the occasions where clients have consulted with our team after their visa has been refused, our immigration team have been able to assess their situation and consider their options relating to challenging a decision by appealing to the First-tier Tribunal or thereafter to the Upper Tribunal.